A Unifying Model of Genome Evolution Under Parsimony: Results

 The substitution cost defined deals, abstractly, with changes of alleles in which any change between alleles is scored equally.
 However for the case $\Sigma^* = \Sigma$, i.e. single base labels, the substitution cost is the minimum number of single base changes.
 Furthermore, any history graph in which all homologous labels have the same length can easily be converted to a semantically equivalent history graph for which $\Sigma^* = \Sigma$.
+More complex substitution costs to deal with the case where the alphabet represents the alleles of genes, as is commonly dealt with in rearrangement theory, are straightforward but not pursued here for simplicity.

 A \emph{rearrangement cycle} in a rearrangement epoch is a circular path consisting of one or more repetitions of the basic pattern consisting of an adjacency edge in the root layer, a forward branch to the leaf layer, an adjacency edge in the leaf layer and a reverse branch to the root layer.
 Its \emph{size} is the number of repetitions in it of this basic pattern minus 1.
 A linear path that follows this same basic pattern but does not complete every pattern and return to the original vertex is a \emph{degenerate rearrangement cycle}.
 Its size is the size of the smallest rearrangement cycle that can be obtained from it by adding edges.
-The \emph{rearrangement cost} of a simple history is the total size of all rearrangement cycles in it.
+The \emph{rearrangement cost} of a simple history $\textbf{H}$ is the total size of all rearrangement cycles in it, denoted $r(\textbf{H})$.
 This cost is known to be the number of double-cut-and-join (DCJ) operations needed to achieve all the rearrangements.

 \begin{lemma} The rearrangement cost of an epoch is the minimum number of double-cut-and-join (DCJ) operations required to convert the root layer's adjacencies into the leaf layer's adjacencies. \end{lemma}